-Location: Meguro Parasitological Museum
+Google Maps: Meguro Parasitological Museum

 If darkness is an old friend, you’ll find yourself to be quite comfortably walking through the Okunoin Cemetary.
 Deep within a forest over a thousand years old, this mass grave is home to over 200,000 deceased Buddhist monks.
 Said to be waiting for the resurrection of the Buddha of the Future, each grave has its own special place in the two kilometers of sacred land where the monks can rest forever in meditation.

 If you think the cemetery is impressive to see during the day, you’ll likely enjoy seeing it at night when the atmosphere changes.
 The paths are not always well lit, and visitors have reported strange happenings around the graves.

 Learn more about Koyasan, the house of Okunoin Cemetery.

 Google Maps: Okunoin Cemetery